 6 months ago our church held a carol service with our nearest neighbours, Mandalyns; a gay bar and night club.
 We had a great time, we prayed, we sang carols, we read passages from the Bible about the birth of Jesus and before rounding the night off with karaoke I gave a short talk (or sermon for the more traditionally minded.)

-In preparing what I would say I found myself discovering that despite taking time over the previous years to dismantle the prejudices I had carried for a long time as a good church boy (homophobia, in case you missed the allusion) I discovered I still made assumptions about the community who’s building was across the street from ours.
+In preparing what I would say I found myself discovering that despite taking time over the previous years to dismantle the prejudices I had carried for a long time as a good church boy (homophobia, in case you missed the allusion) I discovered I still made assumptions about the community whose building was across the street from ours.

 Do not be afraid!
 That’s what I spoke about.
 These are the words of various angels throughout the Christmas story.
 With humour and story and theology I called on all of us from the church and the bar to round one year up and to start the next one unafraid.
 It felt important.